KlipperScreen/KlipperScreen/docs/Configuration.md

 # Configuration

-Create a blank file in `~/klipper_config/KlipperScreen.conf_`, if the file already exist then just edit it.
+Usually you don't need to create a configuration file, but if you need to change something that is not changeable in the UI create a blank file in `~/klipper_config/KlipperScreen.conf`, if the file already exist then just edit it.

-Write in the file only the options that need to be changed.
+Write in the file only the options that need to be changed, and restart KlipperScreen.

 ## Include files
 ```